zella0/ajax_practice/README.md

       }
       ```
     * No key or value in the POST body can be empty and the role must match one of the roles returned from the initial API call.
-    * When the result of the `POST` from the save button returns, you should display the resulting `message` in the `.save-status` paragraph.
+    * When the result of the `POST` from the save button returns, you should display the resulting `message` in a paragraph with the `.save-status` class
       * You will need to `show` the `.save-status` paragraph after setting the message.
       * The message should be faded in over 500ms
       * Display the message for 2000ms